SCIInstitute/ShapeWorks/docs/studio/getting-started-with-studio.md

 # Getting Started With ShapeWorks Studio

 ShapeWorks Studio provides an all-in-one GUI based interface to the ShapeWorks toolkit.
-In Studio, you can Groom, Optimize and Analyze your data all within a single interface.
+In Studio, you can manage input Data, Groom, Optimize and Analyze your data all within a single interface.

 ## Splash Screen